Prehistory of Siberia: Topography

 Holocene about 12,000 years ago, the situation was different.
 During the Weichselian glaciation (from before 115,000 years ago until 15,000 years ago), the tundra extended much further south and an ice sheet covered the Urals and the area to the east of the lower Yenisei.

 Historical overview

 Paleolithic

 Mal'ta–Buret' culture ivory figurines (c.
 24,000 BP-c.
 15,000 BP).
 Some of the figurines wear hooded overalls with decorative stripes.

 Late Paleolithic southern Siberians appear to be related to Paleolithic Europeans and the Paleolithic Jōmon people of Japan.
 Various scholars point out similarities between the Jōmon and Paleolithic and Bronze Age Siberians.
-A genetic analyses of HLA I and HLA II genes as well as HLA-A, -B, and -DRB1 gene frequencies links the Ainu people and some Indigenous peoples of the Americas, especially populations on the Pacific Northwest Coast such as Tlingit, to Paleolithic southern Siberians.
+A genetic analyses of HLA I and HLA II genes as well as HLA-A, HLA-B, and HLA-DRB1 gene frequencies links the Ainu people and some Indigenous peoples of the Americas, especially populations on the Pacific Northwest Coast such as Tlingit, to Paleolithic southern Siberians.